Visit https://git-scm.com/download/win

 # Configure Git after installation

-The official Git for Windows installer provides the most comprehensive setup, including Git Bash (Unix-style command line), Git GUI (graphical interface), and proper Windows Explorer integration.
-During installation, you can choose your preferred editor, adjust PATH environment settings, configure line ending conversions, and select credential helper.
-The installer also includes useful Unix tools and a terminal emulator.
-Package managers like Chocolatey, Winget, or Scoop offer automated installation and updates but may not include all GUI components.
+The official Git for Windows installer provides the most comprehensive setup, including Git Bash for Unix-style commands, Git GUI for graphical interface, and proper Windows Explorer integration.
+During installation, you can choose your preferred editor, adjust PATH environment settings, and configure line ending conversions.
+Package managers like Chocolatey or Winget offer automated installation but may not include all GUI components.

 Best Practice Note: